entropyxyz/entropy-docs/content/basics/quickstart.md

 ## What is Entropy

-{{< tooltip "account" >}}

 The Entropy network provides threshold signing as a service.
-That means multiple users can collectively sign {{< tooltip "account" >}} a message to perform _some_ function on any blockchain network.
+That means multiple users can collectively sign a message to perform _some_ function on any blockchain network.
 Entropy can also be used to perform non-blockchain tasks like encrypting and decrypting chunks of data.
 That's all we will cover now, but you'll learn more about Entropy in other parts of this docs website.

 ## 1. Install CLI